joyDeng/Raytracing-Fast/README.md

 # Raytracing-Fast
-Assignment on Computer Graphic Class.
+This is an assignment on Computer Graphic Class.
 The code is based on Dirt basecode of Dartmouth Visual Computing Lab.
 Based on the dirt-base code.
 I wrote the shader and raytracing part.